jcolag/CommonCalendar/README.md

 The first epagomenal day comes between Yanar and Shkumbe.
 Peer Day is intended to celebrate freedom and equality.

-The second comes between Broket and Jabim.
+The second comes between Skarl and Mikon.
 The Torrent Feast celebrates sharing and decentralization, and is intended to combine with the New Year celebration.

-The third, when one is needed (see the section on Leap Years), comes between Skarl and Mikon.
+The third and last, when one is needed (see the section on _Leap Years_, below), comes between Broket and Jabim.
 The Immersion Feast celebrates participation and collaboration.

 #### Alternatives